 In total, for our example business, the paper system is costing them each year:

 This is a total of £16,309,000 each year.

 By digitising how you manage performance at your company, you’ll be able to keep a close eye on every employee, not only reassuring them that you care and good/bad work won’t go unnoticed but also making sure targets aren’t missed.

 Not only that but digital performance management systems, like StaffCircle, make recording, managing and viewing employee performance a breeze.
 Time is saved, employees work hard, and they stick around too.

 The other important point is that the system can be used across your business to improve communications too.
-From instant urgent alerts, to monthly company updates, all can be shared to every employee on any device, keeping people connected and on track at all times.
+From instant urgent alerts to monthly company updates, all can be shared with every employee on any device, keeping people connected and on track at all times.

-This suddenly makes a investment of tens of thousands of pounds very worthwhile doesn’t it?
+This suddenly makes an investment of tens of thousands of pounds very worthwhile, doesn’t it?